POEMS syndrome: Common features

 The more common features of the disease are summarized in the acronym POEMS:

 Papilledema (swelling of the optic disc) often but not always due to increased intracranial pressure) is the most common ocular sign of POEMS syndrome, occurring in ≥29% of cases.
 Less frequent ocular findings include cystoid macular edema, serous macular detachment, infiltrative orbitopathy, and venous sinus thrombosis.
+Some features have been observed in patients with POEMS syndrome but are not yet certain to form part of the syndrome itself.
+These include a predisposition to forming blood clots, joint pain, cardiomyopathy (systolic dysfunction), fever, low vitamin B12 levels, and diarrhea.